 - theme parks

-The DroneSafe website (opens in a new window) gives details of airfield restrictions and more information on getting permission.
+The DroneSafe website (opens in new tab) gives details of airfield restrictions and more information on getting permission.

 Some drone apps also give details of flight restriction zones.